semaphoreci/docs/docs/ci-cd-environment/ubuntu-20.04-image.md

 #### Disabled repositories

-Due to occasional issues with some of the repositories which breaks the pipeline during `apt-get update` command, the following sources lists are moved to `/etc/apt/sources.list.d/disabled`:
+Due to occasional issues with some of the repositories that break the pipeline during `apt-get update` command, the following sources lists have been moved to `/etc/apt/sources.list.d/disabled`:

 - `git.list`
 - `gradle.list`